 Quick overview:

-After a device installation or driver setup, it sometimes happens that the computer immediately loses speed and performance is suddenly reduced.
+After a device installation or driver setup, it can happen in some cases that the computer immediately loses speed and performance is suddenly reduced.
 Stability may also decrease and the following message may appear:

 This occurs when the internal stack memory, which is used for 32-bit device drivers, overflows.
 In this case, you can increase the stack memory, which also increases the speed of Windows.